 - Sleep Health

 - Sleep Medicine

 Positive air pressure therapy, or PAP therapy, can be beneficial for those living with sleep apnea.
 Continuous PAP machines, or CPAP machines, deliver a steady supply of oxygen at a prescribed rate throughout the night; this is considered the most effective PAP method for those with OSA.
-Bi-level PAP machines, or BiPAP machines, provide air at variable rates that fluctuate based on the sleeper’s breathing patterns, and are normally used to address CSA.
+Bi-level PAP machines, or BiPAP machines, provide air at two different rates, one for inhalation and another for exhalation, which eases breathing for sleepers.
+BiPAP machines are normally used to address CSA.

 This guide will look at the most common designs of nasal CPAP masks (including nasal bridge and nasal pillow models), as well as some buying considerations and our picks for the top mask models.

 Nasal masks (also known as nasal cradle masks) are popular because they provide a tight seal around the nose to prevent air leakage and offer chin support to prevent the mouth from opening while breathing.
 Our Editor’s Pick for Best Nasal Mask is the Fisher & Paykel Eson 2.
 This mask is designed with a seal that automatically adjusts to the wearer’s facial dimensions, resulting in a more comfortable fit.

 The mask’s headgear is also highly advanced and designed to accommodate different wearer’s, regardless of their fit preferences.
 The built-in air diffuser – which prevents air from blowing onto the wearer’s sleep partner – is washable, as well.

 The Eson 2 has a reasonable price-point, considering its innovative design.
 It is also backed by a 90-day warranty.